 First half of MATH 120, a comprehensive review of elementary algebra with certain topics studied in greater depth.
 Extension of fundamental algebraic concepts and operations, problem solving and applications, linear, quadratic, rational and radical equations, equations in two variables, graphs, systems of equations, complex numbers, exponential and logarithmic functions, sequences and series.
 MATH 122 and 123 together are equal to MATH 120.
 Letter Grade Only.
 Degree Credit.

-Hours/semester: 48-54 Lecture; 96-108 Homework Prerequisites: MATH 110 or MATH 112 or higher or appropriate score on the College Placement Test.
+Prerequisites: MATH 110 or MATH 112 or higher or appropriate score on the College Placement Test.

 Recommended: MATH 115 and READ 830

 MATH 123 INTERMEDIATE ALGEBRA II